Veeam Backup Repositories

 On the Veeam Plug-in side

-- On the Veeam Plug-in server, set the scale-out repository as the target for backups using the following command:
+- Set the scale-out repository as the target for backups using the following command:

 - Map the imported backups using the following command: